Vrije Universiteit Amsterdam

 The Vrije Universiteit Amsterdam (Note: From September 2015 onwards, the correct name being used in both national and international context is "Vrije Universiteit Amsterdam".
 Previous names as "VU University", "VU University Amsterdam", or "VUA" are no longer in use since 2015.) (abbreviated as VU Amsterdam or simply VU when in context) is a public research university in Amsterdam, Netherlands, founded in 1880.
 The VU Amsterdam is one of two large, publicly funded research universities in the city, the other being the University of Amsterdam (UvA).
 The literal translation of the Dutch name Vrije Universiteit is "Free University".
 "Free" refers to independence of the university from both the State and the Dutch Reformed Church.
 Both within and outside the university, the institution is commonly referred to as "the VU".
 Although founded as a private institution, the VU has received government funding on a parity basis with public universities since 1970.
 The university is located on a compact urban campus in the southern Buitenveldert neighbourhood of Amsterdam and adjacent to the modern Zuidas business district.

-As of October 2021, the VU had 29,796 registered students, most of whom were full-time students.
-That year, the university had 2,263 faculty members and researchers, and 1,410 administrative, clerical and technical employees, based on FTE units.
+As of June 2026, the VU has 31,548 registered students, most of whom were full-time students.
+As of October 2021, the university had 2,263 faculty members and researchers, and 1,410 administrative, clerical and technical employees, based on FTE units.
 The university's annual endowment for 2024 was circa €798 million.
 About two thirds of this endowment is government funding; the remainder is made up of tuition fees, research grants, and private funding.

 The official university seal is entitled The Virgin in the Garden.
 Personally chosen by Abraham Kuyper, the Reformed-Protestant leader and founder of the university, it depicts a virgin living in freedom in a garden while pointing towards God, referring to the Protestant Reformation in the Netherlands in the 16th and 17th century.
 In 1990, the university adopted the mythical griffin as its common emblem.